flu-crew/smot/README.md

 ### `smot color` - color taxa labels or branches

-Taxa labels may be colored by specifying a pattern that a label must contain and the color matching labels will be given.
-For example, coloring every taxa label orange ("#FFA500" in hex) that has the word "swine" and ever label that was from year 2020 green can be done as follows:
+Taxa labels may be colored by specifying a pattern and the color matching labels will be given.
+For example, coloring every taxa orange ("#FFA500" in hex) that has the word "swine" and every label that was from year 2020 green can be done as follows:

 smot color leaf -p swine "#FFA500" -p "2020-" "#00FF00" 1B.tre

+Note that multiple patterns may be specified in one command and that latter matches overwrite the color of prior matches.

 Insted of matching fixed patterns, regular expressions may be matched instead using the `--perl` argument: